 Recommendation Commentary Recommendation 31 The Crime and Corruption Commission must report regularly and progressively to the Minister about the implementation and delivery of the recommendations.
-In progress Reports have been provided to the Minister, commencing in September 2022.
-Recommendation 32 In progress The Crime and Corruption Commission must report regularly and progressively to the Parliamentary Crime and Corruption Committee and the Parliamentary Crime and Corruption Commissioner about the implementation and delivery of the recommendations.
+Completed Reports have been provided to the Minister, commencing in September 2022.
+Recommendation 32 The Crime and Corruption Commission must report regularly and progressively to the Parliamentary Crime and Corruption Committee and the Parliamentary Crime and Corruption Commissioner about the implementation and delivery of the recommendations.